 New ScholarshipThe interests of the core faculty reflect many of the defining concerns of the Program in Race, Law & History.
 We are historians of race in the United States and Latin America, of law and the transformation of the state, of citizenship and claims-making, and of Atlantic world slavery.

 Training Emerging ScholarsBy offering foundational courses in

 Legal History Workshop, the Program permits students to develop their interests and expertise in the field.
 Many of our students take the insights from the Program in Race, Law & History into the world of legal practice.
-In areas from civil rights litigation and criminal defense to judicial clerkship, our students draw upon their work with the Program to better analyze present-day dynamics of race in historical terms.
+In areas from civil rights litigation, immigration law, and criminal defense to judicial clerkship, our students draw upon their work with the Program to better analyze present-day dynamics of race in historical terms.
 Some continue their studies in M.A. and Ph.D. programs that fully explore the interdisciplinary dimensions of the Program in Race, Law & History.
 Still others will extend their work with the Program into academic careers, writing and teaching in colleges, law schools, and universities.

 American Society for Legal History and the